 Ready, Set, Excelerate!

-Most WCTC programs are now open to qualified high school juniors and seniors through WCTC Excelerate.
+Most WCTC programs are open to qualified high school students during their junior and/or senior year.
 This initiative allows juniors and seniors to apply to WCTC programs.
 Through Excelerate, admitted students can...

 - Earn high school and college credit at the same time, potentially at no cost to you

-- Work toward an associate degree or technical diploma before you graduate from high school
+- Work toward a degree, diploma or certificate before you graduate from high school

 - Gain access to priority course registration, academic advising, new student orientation and more